Teaching-myself-Godot/rewriting-zelia-tutorial/day-5.md

 	print("Assert single invocation for get_cracked_renditions:" + str(source_id))

-	# copy the source image into the rendition map
+	# copy the source image into the rendition map as the 1st rendition in the list
 	cracked_rendition_map[source_id] = [ImageTexture.create_from_image(src_image)]

 	# for each alpha mask we preloaded into the crack_masks array ...